The Song of the Libelungs

 Staring eyes followed the evolution of the suave creatures under the high sky as if dripping with blood.

-He was nothing but a chicken, open-faced, with dark and hollow eyes, with a round metal skull, glistening ruby in the sun: a Dragonfly that had just opened its eyes to the world after a long and dreamless sleep, in which it had done nothing but to repeat the automatic program of some incomprehensible gestures, which the species had implanted in his body before he was born, he followed a trajectory, a meaning that animated him, confused, launching him on this road as if on a specific path.
+He was nothing but a chicken, with an open face, with dark and empty eyes, with a round metal skull, sparkling ruby in the sun: a dragonfly that had barely opened its eyes to the world after a long and dreamless sleep, in which it had done nothing but repeat the automatic program of incomprehensible gestures, which the species had implanted in its body before it was born, it was following a trajectory, a meaning that animated it, confused, launching him on this road as a particular path.
 Fluorescent wings, streaked with geometric holography, beat at hundreds of thousands of pulsations per second, keeping him suspended in the air above the unique image magically reflected in his spectroscopic search.
 Thus, the pitiful cane fence surrounding the foreign field seemed to him from up there like a miraculous opening of irradiation, like a wonderful rainbow of life, and the woman beckoned to him, to him in particular, showing him the little spectral form next to it.
 And the Dragonfly comes closer to descend with them, to comfort them.
 He felt endless pity for the tragic tumult of the little creatures, the worms of those who did not know flight, crawling so close to the tyrannical dust.

 But when he reached out to caress them, trying to give them at least a drop of the unspeakably painful and bitter tenderness that filled the void under his metal armor, the dust creatures rushed in, knocking him down with ferocious blows.